dotlang/language/README.md

 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed internally.
 So the only valid combination that can come before `_` is `this._xxx` not `obj._xxx`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.
-- You can not have methods with the same name in a single class.
+- You can not have multiple methods with body with the same name in a single class.
 - There is no default value for method arguments.
 If some parameter is not passed, it's value will be `nil`.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`). `this` is not re-assignable variable so you cannot re-assign it.
 - Value of a variable before initialization is `nil`.
 You can also return `nil` when you want to indicate invalid state for a variable.